 I thought for a second.
 The first answer that came to mind was "Because motorcycles are cool," but why are they cool?
 And could it be more than just that, I wondered?

 Undeniably, they are "cool."
 Just close your eyes and think of motorcycles and the guys who ride them for a moment and consider what images come to mind.
 For me, I think of James Dean or young Marlon Brando.
 Young rebels with leather jackets and cigarettes dangling from their mouths, roaring through town, defying authority.
 Hellions on two wheels.
 Instantly cool.

-Motorcycles embody non-comformity.
+Motorcycles embody nonconformity.
 They are 600lb, 1200cc rolling, rumbling sculptures, giving a hard chromed middle finger to the establishment.
-They are the polar opposite of the automobile - that safe and sterilized, seatbelted, airbagged, sanitized-for-your-protection vehicle of the masses.
+They are the polar opposite of the automobile, which is safe and sterilized, seatbelted, air-bagged, and sanitized for your protection.
 Riding a bike sets you apart from the rest.
 It says "I will not be a lemming, slowly rolling towards my grave in a tin coffin with cruise control and ABS.
 I prefer to ride there, on a thumping v-twin or screaming 4 cylinder rocket, tires churning op the pavement all the way!"

 I felt alive.
 Attached.
 Connected.

 This road, the same one that I'd driven over for years suddenly came alive.
 Each moment was profound, a revelation of the mysteries of being.
 I had reached satori.